This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• In a small bowl or container mix together the remaining 3 tablespoons soy sauce, sherry, chicken broth, balsamic vinegar and sesame oil.
+• In a small bowl or container, mix together the remaining 3 tablespoons soy sauce, sherry, sugar, chicken broth, balsamic vinegar, and sesame oil.
 Set aside.

 • Heat 2 tablespoons of the oil in a large skillet or wok over medium-high heat.
-Add the chicken and stir fry until the pieces turn white, but are not all the way cooked through, about 2 minutes for breast meat, 4 minutes for thigh.
+Add the chicken and stir fry until the pieces turn white but are not all the way cooked through; about 2 minutes for breast meat, 4 minutes for thighs.
 Remove to a plate with a slotted spoon.

 • Turn into a serving dish and sprinkle with the remaining scallions and additional peanuts.
 Serve over hot rice, if desired.